BrianNguyen29/SafeGGUF/README.md

 ggml_commit: e91ded11bdcd78c42f9c8d3978ff6686eb4c1226
 ```

 All values are injected at build time from the source tree, toolchain, and build options; no wall-clock timestamp is embedded.
-The version defaults to `0.3.5` for source builds and is set explicitly with `-Dversion=<value>` by the release workflow.
+Source builds report the version embedded in `build.zig`, which CI checks against the latest tagged release for drift; the release workflow overrides it per tag with `-Dversion=<value>`.

 ## Exit Codes